abcelo/abcelo-util-aws-lambda/README.md

 # abcelo-util-aws-lambda

-For those wanting to build AWS Lambda Functions that use libraries that log using SLF4J, or who want to use SLF4J and conventional logging in their own code, we offer `abcelo-util-aws-lamba`'s `LambdaAppender` class.
+For those building AWS Lambda Functions with libraries that log using SLF4J, or who want to use SLF4J and conventional logging in their own code, we offer `abcelo-util-aws-lamba`'s `LambdaAppender` class.
 Please see the example usage and `logback.xml` file below.